jlguenego/circle/doc/GettingStarted.md

 By specifying an attribute `my-key="my-value"` to a circle component, we add to the circle component model the property `myKey` which contains `my-value`.

-If the attribute value changes, then the model value change and is propagated inside the circle component.

-Let us check this fact !

 02 - Hello Madame Monsieur